IITGuwahati-AI/Fake-News-Detection/README.md

 ## Code

 This code was written and trained on Google colab.The notebook contains code for training and evaluation using pretrained bert model using ktrain.

+### Dependencies
 * tensorflow 2.0+ is required
 * need to install ktrain

    `pip install ktrain`
+* pandas 0.25+
+* sklearn 0.21+

+### Training
+Paste the dataset downloaded in the folder
+`data/`
+Additionally you can import it from drive if you are using colab.

+You can choose any of the pretrained models in ktrain package by changing the model name in the cell

+`MODEL_NAME = 'bert-large-uncased'`

+I have used bert-large-uncased for which I got the maximum evaluation and test set accuracy and trained on tesla P100 GPU on Google Colab

+You can check other hugging face transfomers BERT, DistilBERT, NBSVM, fastText, and other models.

+### Testing
+ test = statement + '<>' + description

+ `predictor.predict(test)`

+ will give the result

+ You can check the notebook cells for the above

 ## Description